 Udi has a BA in Economics from Cambridge University, and an MBA from the Wharton School of Business at the University of Pennsylvania where he was a Thouron Fellow.
 He is fluent in French, Bengali and Hindi.

-Jose A. Llontop is currently the President and CEO of Giant Cement Holding Inc. (GCHI) a $250 million/yr. in sales and 600 employees Cement Company with headquarters in Alexandria, VA.
+Jose A. Llontop is the the former President and CEO of Giant Cement Holding Inc. (GCHI) a $250 million/yr. in sales and 600 employees Cement Company with headquarters in Alexandria, VA.
 GCHI assets include three cement plants located in South Carolina, Pennsylvania and Maine, and four hazardous waste fuel-recycling facilities.

 He is a Peruvian-American Executive with extensive experience in turning around underperforming businesses primarily in the cement and building materials industry.
 Prior to joining GCHI, he occupied senior level positions at CEMEX, a Global Building Materials Company, most notably as the Regional President of a $1 billion/yr. in sales businesses in a Cluster of Countries in Central Eastern Europe, and as President of the Company’s Egyptian operations.
 Prior to that he worked 13 years for Ingersoll Rand Company‘s Air Compressor Division, primarily in the USA, and later as Managing Director for the company’s Mexican operations.